 Since the Pomona Center is nonresidential, Corpsmembers are free to do on weekends what they please.
 However, they often volunteer for community events and projects.
 Recreational activities available at or near the center include basketball, volleyball, horseshoes, and hiking.

 The Corpsmember Advisory Board (CAB) is a leadership opportunity for Corpsmembers to participate in the governing of their CCC community.
 CAB members learn how to organize and present their concerns, opinions, and advice in constructive and positive ways.
-At the Pomona Center, the CAB board is involved in community service projects, including volunteering with organizations such as the Santa Ana Zoo and Planet Rehab, collecting food for the homeless, operating a Corpsmember store, and recycling.
+The CAB board is involved in community service projects, including volunteering with organizations such as the Santa Ana Zoo, Planet Rehab, CycLAvia and Bike SGV, collecting food for the homeless, operating a Corpsmember store, and recycling.

 Corpsmembers participate in a variety of conservation projects sponsored by federal, state, county, and city agencies as well as nonprofit organizations.
 The Pomona Center works with major public land agencies such as the U.S. Forest Service, CAL FIRE, the National Park Service, California State Parks, the Bureau of Land Management, the Department of Water Resources, and Caltrans.
 In addition to these larger sponsors, the Pomona Center also works with agencies such as Orange County, Orange County Parks, the City of Diamond Bar, San Gabriel Mountains Rivers Conservancy, and various school districts.
 These work sponsors provide many of the project types that are the backbone of the CCC, such as trail construction in backcountry locations, habitat restoration, and watershed restoration, as well as fire hazard reduction in State Responsibility Areas.

 Crews may participate in “spikes,” working and camping away from the center for a week or more to tackle more distant projects.
 For example, the Pomona crews worked on a trail project at Torrey Pines on the San Diego coast more than 100 miles away.